CS-303-P-Software-Engineering-Lab/checkin/README.md

 # Step 2: Commit changes
 - Find the file name corresponding to your roll number in the repository.
 - Change the name `torvalds` to your Github username.
 Make sure you do not put @ or any symbols that occur before it
-- Commit the file
+- Commit the file.

 # Step 3: Send a Pull Request
--
+- Come back to the forked repo's dashboard
+- You will find a `Contribute` button.
+Click on Open Pull Request
+- Click on Pull Request and add comments if you like to.